uos/rmagine_docs/docs/getting_started/maps.md

 # Maps

 Triangle Meshes can be stored in various file formats.
 Rmagine utilizes the [Open Asset Import Library (assimp)](https://github.com/assimp/assimp) in order to support a wide range of well known file formats.
 After loading the raw scene graph buffers with Assimp it is converted into Rmagines internal scene graph structure.
-Dependend on the computation backend `Embree` or `OptiX` the scene graph is prepared for fast ray traversals by building the required acceleration structures.
+Dependent on the computation backend `Embree` or `OptiX` the scene graph is prepared for fast ray traversals by building the required acceleration structures.

 ## Embree Map